 constantly bearing in mind your work of faith and labor of love and steadfastness of hope in our Lord Jesus Christ in the presence of our God and Father,1 Thessalonians 1:3(NASB)

-Their 'work of faith' were not the dead works of the Law or the barren works of carnality.
+Their 'works of faith' were not the dead works of the Law or the barren works of carnality.
 A work of faith can only be accomplished through the power of the indwelling Spirit.
-God has prepared good work each of us to do, but they can only be carried out as we submit to His leading and guidance.
+God has prepared good works for each of us to do, but they can only be carried out as we submit to His leading and guidance.

 The faith demonstrated by these justified believers is the spiritual foundation upon which all spiritual work is anchored.
-Their faith a sanctifying faith, which is why James challenged them to 'Show me your faith without your works, and I will show you my faith by my works'.
+Their faith was a sanctifying faith, the type of faith James challenged his readers with when he wrote, "show me your faith without your works, and I will show you my faith by my works."
 It is always important to ascertain if a passage relates to initial salvation (justification) or progressively ongoing salvation (sanctification).

-However, the ongoing faith that sanctifies is the work of faith that blessed Paul's heart in this verse.
-And Paul constantly bore in mind their work of faith, their labour of love and the steadfastness of hope they had in the Lord Jesus Christ - Who is in the presence of our God and Father".
+However, the ongoing faith that sanctifies, is the work of faith that blessed Paul's heart in this verse.
+And Paul constantly bore in mind the Thessalonians work of faith, their labour of love, and the steadfastness of hope they had in the Lord Jesus Christ.

 May our work of faith be actively dependent on Him.
-May our labour of love become a living sacrifice, that honour our Father in thought, word and deed and may the steadfastness of our hope in Christ Jesus our Lord, stimulate others to work the works of faith, to labour in love and to remain steadfast in the blessed hope we have in the Lord Jesus - in the presence of our God and Father.
+May our labour of love become a living sacrifice that honours our Father in thought, word, and deed, and may the steadfastness of our hope in Christ Jesus our Lord, stimulate others to work the works of faith, to labour in love, and to remain steadfast in the blessed hope we have in the Lord Jesus - in the presence of our God and Father.

-Heavenly Father, thank You for the reminder we gain from the lives of the Thessalonian Christians whose work of faith, labour of love and steadfast hope in the Lord Jesus Christ is an example to us all, of godly living that honour You.
-I pray that I may grow in grace and in a knowledge of Christ Jesus my Saviour and do all for Your greater praise and glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the reminder we gain from the lives of the Thessalonian Christians whose work of faith, labour of love, and steadfast hope in the Lord Jesus Christ, is an example to us all of godly living that honours You.
+I pray that I may grow in grace and in a knowledge of Christ Jesus my Saviour and do all for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.